-In this Lab, you will create a distributed, scalable log aggregation system within AWS running on AWS Elasticsearch Service.
+In this Lab, you will create a distributed, scalable log aggregation system within AWS running on Amazon OpenSearch Service.
 This Log Aggregation System will ingest as much of your CloudWatch log stream events as you want, events generated from AWS EC2 Instances, Lambda functions, Databases, and anything else you want to submit log events from.

 Upon completion of this Lab, you will be able to:

-- Compare and contrast the log analysis capabilities in CloudWatch Logs and Elastic Stack, particularly Elasticsearch and Kibana
+- Compare and contrast the log analysis capabilities in CloudWatch Logs and Elastic Stack, particularly OpenSearch and Kibana

-- Subscribe AWS Elasticsearch Service to CloudWatch to automatically stream log events to Elasticsearch
+- Subscribe the Amazon OpenSearch Service to CloudWatch and automatically stream log events to OpenSearch

 - Search and discover log events using Kibana